The other day I started to do a thought experiment.

 The mental component of our health must be taken care of.

 The emotional component of our health must be taken care of.

 The spiritual component of our health must be taken care of.

 In fact, we can find plenty of research backing these areas up as MORE important than nutrition.

 As before these areas could all suffer stress in different ways.
-For ideal health it would have to be in ways that we can come back stronger and more adaptable than before.
+For ideal health, it would have to be by means that we can come back stronger and more adaptable than before.

 #8 – For Ideal Health This Person Would Possess the Wisdom to Know and Act On What They Need At Any Given Time

 What would it take to do all of the above?
 This ideally healthy person would also have ideal self-awareness on what they need to maintain that health.

 In short, their internal intuition would be at a high level.

 They would know exactly what to eat to fuel that health (remember this is both for our cells and the microbiome too).